toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 So the remaining data for these records looks sensible even though the start / release year and runtime values do not.
 Interrogating IMDb directly however, reveals that these are both legitimate records:

 <ul style="line-height: 150%;">
-<li>[100 Years (2115)](https://www.imdb.com/title/tt5174640/), a short film written and starring John Malkovich, the content of which is currently a secret, due to be revealed only when the title is released in 2115.</li>
+<li><a href="https://www.imdb.com/title/tt5174640/">100 Years (2115)</a>, a short film written and starring John Malkovich, the content of which is currently a secret, due to be revealed only when the title is released in 2115.</li>
-<li>[Logistics (2012)](https://www.imdb.com/title/tt8273150/), a documentary about the production cycle of a pedometer in reverse chronological order. </li>
+<li><a href="https://www.imdb.com/title/tt8273150/">Logistics (2012)</a>, a documentary about the production cycle of a pedometer in reverse chronological order. </li>
 </ul>

 Someone has even gone as far as watching the documentary and leaving a review on IMDb, giving it 5 out of 10 stars!